 How the Rolling Stones, Rod Stewart and David Bowie Ran From the Taxman

 Tax season is unpleasant for everyone (except for the IRS, that is).
-But imagine the plight of many popular British bands in the '60s.
+But imagine the plight of many popular British bands in the '60s and '70s.
 In the U.K., the new millionaires had to pay a whopping 95 percent of their income in taxes.
 The Beatles’ George Harrison wrote "Taxman" to protest the unfair split: “There’s one for you, 19 for me.”

 “‘Taxman’ was when I first realized that even though we had started earning money, we were actually giving most of it away in taxes,” Harrison said in 1980's I Me Mine.
 “It was and is still typical.”